Vosbrucke/new-attempt/aboutme.md

 # my background

 bachelor in Economics and gaining strength to finally write thesis for my masters in Economic Analysis and Political Science degrees.
-Don't ask for progress...
+Don't ask about progress...
 <br/><br/>
 <br/><br/>
 ### what I love